Here are our most frequently asked questions.

-A week before the balance is due we will send you an email advising when the payment will be taken and also give the option to pay the balance with a different card or BACS.
+A week before the balance is due we will send you an email advising when the payment will be taken and also give the option to pay the balance with a different card if needed.

 What happens if the automatic payment fails?

-We will let you know if the automatic payment fails and send you a link so you can pay with an alternative card or BACS.
+We will let you know if the automatic payment fails and send you a link so you can pay with an alternative card.

 Can I opt out of the automatic payment?

-If you wish to pay by a different method, let us know before the due date and we will send a link so you can pay with an alternative card or BACS.
+If you wish to pay by a different card, let us know before the due date and we will send a link so you can pay with an alternative card.